 The Long Beach Community Foundation offers the maximum charitable tax advantages available by law.
 Community Foundations are not subject to the taxes and regulations affecting private foundations and have increased flexibility.
 For example, there is no annual granting requirement.

-- Is your client thinking about creating a private foundation, but is concerned about the cost and complexity?
+- Are thinking about creating a private foundation, but are concerned about the cost and complexity

-- Does your client want to receive the maximum tax benefit?
+- Want to receive the maximum tax benefit

-- Is your client someone who gives to more than one charitable cause?
+- Is someone who gives to more than one charitable cause

 Let’s Get Started

 Contact us today at (562) 435-9033 to learn more about how a partnership with the Long Beach Community Foundation will benefit you and your clients.